TritonDataCenter/rfd/rfd/0156/README.md

 Verify SmartOS boots with new USB image in UEFI boot mode

+Verify SmartOS boots with new ISO image in legacy BIOS boot mode in vmware

+Verify SmartOS boots with new ISO image in UEFI boot mode in vmware

 Verify appearance of Loader over serial line

 Verify appearance of Loader over VGA